Windposts are designed to suit the construction industry, although other professions may come across them every so often.

-L-type windposts are typically more affordable.
-They’re designed to be used in locations with heavier wind loading than what a C-type windpost can manage.
-L-type windposts are also used when the width of the cavity isn’t suitable for a C-type windpost.
+L-types are typically more affordable.
+They’re designed to be used in locations with heavier wind loading than what a C-type can manage.
+L-types are also used when the width of the cavity isn’t suitable for a C-type.

-DU-type windposts are essentially the same of the U-type windpost – they leave the inner leaf of the cavity wall undisturbed as they’re fitted within the cavity.
+DU-types are essentially the same as U-type in that they leave the inner leaf of the cavity wall undisturbed as they’re fitted within the cavity.
 They also span between floor structures.
-However, DU-type windposts are a heavier duty variant.
+However, the DU-type is a heavier-duty variant.

-Another common way of finishing windposts is by having it galvanized.
+Another common way of finishing them is by having it galvanized.
 Windposts can also be factory finished, or bituminous painted.

 Finding The Right Windposts

 If you’re looking for quality windposts, look no further than Astra Engineering.
 We are committed to providing you with the best steel and other metal fabrications.